F1 to H1B: How to Make the Switch

 - Copy of your F1 Visa

-- Copy of all your I-20s following your most recent entry
+- I-20s following your most recent entry

-- Copy of your transcript and evidence you graduated
+- Transcript and evidence you graduated

 - Job offer letter from the U.S. Company, including a job title, job duties, and your salary